 Krishna’s Golden Turmeric Tea

-Cinnamon, cardamom, cloves, nutmeg, black pepper and fresh ginger joins fresh turmeric in providing a plethora of antioxidants and micro nutrients to you diet with this Indian-inspired tea.
+Cinnamon, cardamom, cloves, nutmeg, black pepper, and fresh ginger join fresh turmeric in providing a plethora of antioxidants and micronutrients to your diet with this Indian-inspired tea.

-Help prevent disease and maintain good health with this fragrant and delicious tea blend.
+Help prevent disease and maintain good health with this fragrant and delicious spiced beverage.

-And for even more exciting tumeric flavored recipes, check out all that are offered on Foodal.
+And for even more exciting turmeric-flavored recipes, check out all of the delicious offerings on Foodal.

-We can’t wait to see how you’ll feature this exotic root in the garden and on the table this year, so be sure to post photos on our Facebook page.
-And for even more zing in your diet, consider growing tangy horseradish, too!
+We can’t wait to see how you’ll feature this flavorful spice plant in the garden and on the table this year, so be sure to post your photos in the comments section below.